cabforum/servercert/docs/BR.md

 A certificate serial number within an OCSP request is one of the following three options:

 1. "assigned" if a Certificate with that serial number has been issued by the Issuing CA, using any current or previous key associated with that CA subject; or
-2.	"reserved" if a Precertificate [RFC6962] with that serial number has been issued by (a) the Issuing CA; or (b) a Precertificate Signing Certificate [RFC6962] associated with the Issuing CA; or
+2. "reserved" if a Precertificate [RFC6962] with that serial number has been issued by
+   a.  the Issuing CA; or
+   b.  a Precertificate Signing Certificate [RFC6962] associated with the Issuing CA; or
 3. "unused" if neither of the previous conditions are met.

 ### 4.9.11 Other forms of revocation advertisements available
 No Stipulation.